gan237/walcyrie/README.md

 ###Step 3: Running the Artefact

 First check below for expected time scales of the experiments.
-When ready, do:
+A complete run takes about 4 days<sup>§</sup>.
+When ready to run the experiments, do:

 	$cwd/walcyrie/bin/experiments.sh